HL7/cqf-recommendations/pages/documentation-approach-03-conformance-levels.md

 ---
 # Levels of Conformance and Enablement

 This section discusses trade-offs between effort, time to develop, and capabilities enabled (and value that can be derived) when developing a CPG.
-From very basic context for narrative snippets searchable in a library (or Infobutton from EHR) to full clinical workflow enablement, cognitive support, and pathway tracking (likely via SMART-on-FHIR App or deep EHR integration) as well as feedback loops with real-world evidence of actual guideline usage, measures, etc. and as substrate for evidence ecosystem and/or feedforward loop for evidence updates.
-Fortunately, the CPG-IG includes levels of enablement that correlate to work effort, time to delivery, as well as capabilities that it can support as well as the means to iteratively, and successively develop CPG versions that provide incremental value by ascending these levels of enablement.
+From very basic context for narrative snippets searchable in a library (or Infobutton from EHR) to full clinical workflow enablement, cognitive support, and pathway tracking (likely via SMART-on-FHIR App or deep EHR integration).
+CPGs also enable feedback loops with real-world evidence of actual guideline usage and outcomes, and provide a substrate for the evidence ecosystem and a feedforward loop for evidence updates.
+To support description of, and allow declaration of conformance to, these various capabilities enabled by CPGs, the CPG-IG defines levels of enablement that correlate to work effort, time to delivery, and capabilities enabled.

 **Levels of Conformance:**

-One major effort on compliance is the WHO and Integrated Health Enterprise (IHE) initiative on Computable Care Guidelines (CCG)[^1] profile of the HL7 CPG.[^2] The IHE/WHO CCG includes a minimum data set to be collected during an encounter (i.e., required data elements as CPGCaseFeatures), logic to be triggered based on data collected (CPGRecommendations), and reportable reportable health system management indicators (CPGMetrics).
+One major effort on compliance is the WHO and Integrated Health Enterprise (IHE) initiative on Computable Care Guidelines (CCG)[^1] profile of the HL7 CPG.[^2] The IHE/WHO CCG includes a minimum data set to be collected during an encounter (i.e., required data elements as CPGCaseFeatures), logic to be triggered based on data collected (CPGRecommendations), and reportable health system management indicators (CPGMetrics).
 It can track and monitor care delivery activities (e.g., what happened) as well as provide the ability to improve guideline adherence.

 **Conformance Testing**

 Levels of conformance will be based on alternative conformance profiles such as the CCG above.
 Conformance with Features of the CPG are still under development.

+The [Conformance](documentation-conformance.html) topic provides a summary of the conformance requirements established by this implementation guide.

+> NOTE: This project is actively seeking feedback on how to characterize levels of enablement as capabilities, and how to support declaration and validation of conformance to these capabilities.

-**Levels of Enablement:**
+**Levels of Enablement**

-Trade-offs between effort, time to develop, and capabilities enabled (and value that can be derived) when developing a CPG.
-From very basic context for narrative snippets searchable in a library (or Infobutton from EHR) to full clinical workflow enablement, cognitive support, and pathway tracking (likely via SMART-on-FHIR App or deep EHR integration) as well as feedback loops with real-world evidence of actual guideline usage, measures, etc. and as substrate for evidence ecosystem and/or feedforward loop for evidence updates.
-Fortunately, the CPG-IG includes levels of enablement that correlate to work effort, time to delivery, as well as capabilities that it can support as well as the means to iteratively, and successively develop CPG versions that provide incremental value by ascending these levels of enablement.

-Level of Enablement as well as effort related to (all described elsewhere in Approach):
+Levels of enablement are successively more feature-rich implementations of the capabilities and features described by this implementation guide, specifically as related to:

 *   CPG features and capabilities implemented
 *   Intended Delivery and Dissemination Mechanisms